Nate Morris

-Nathaniel Ryan Morris (born October 16, 1980) is an American businessman and political candidate.
-He is the chairman and CEO of Kentucky-based company Morris Industries, which includes among its subsidiaries Republic Financial.
-He also founded waste management company Rubicon Technologies, where he was formerly CEO.
-In June 2025, Morris announced that he would make a bid for the Kentucky U.S. Senate seat.
+Nathaniel Ryan Morris (born October 16, 1980) is an American businessman and politician.
+He is a member of the Republican Party.

+Raised in Louisville, he is a ninth-generation Kentuckian with family roots in Appalachia.
+After attending George Washington University, he later studied at the Princeton School of Public and International Affairs and the University of Oxford's Saïd Business School.
+In 2008, he founded Rubicon Technologies, a waste management company, which later went public in 2022.
+He stepped down as CEO later that year but remained chairman, and separately founded Morris Industries, which he continues to lead.

+In June 2025, Morris announced his candidacy for the 2026 U.S. Senate election in Kentucky, seeking to succeed retiring incumbent Mitch McConnell, and received backing from Charlie Kirk and Elon Musk.
+In May 2026, President Donald Trump announced that he had asked Morris to take a role in his administration as an ambassador.
+He was formally nominated to be the next Ambassador to Colombia the following month.

 Early life and education

 Originally from Lexington, Kentucky, Morris grew up in Louisville with his single mother and maternal grandparents; his mother worked multiple jobs and relied on food stamps to raise him.
 A ninth-generation Kentuckian, Morris's family descends from Morgan County, in Appalachia.
 He was close to his grandfather, Lewis Sexton, who was a former president of the Ford plant United Auto Workers union in Louisville.
 While attending Eastern High School, Morris reportedly developed political aspirations after multiple spinal fractures derailed his hopes of a football career in the fall of 1996.

 Beginning in 1999, Morris attended George Washington University in Washington, D.C. on an academic scholarship, where he studied international affairs, was a member of the Kappa Sigma fraternity, and was elected to Phi Beta Kappa.
 Morris attended graduate school at the Princeton School of Public and International Affairs.
-Morris also graduated from the University of Oxford’s Said Business School, where he was a member of St Hugh's College; he is also a member of the Oxford Union.
+Morris also graduated from the University of Oxford's Said Business School.

-Political career

-Fundraising

-Morris is a Republican and is noted as a political fundraiser.
-Morris raised over $50,000 for President George W. Bush's 2004 reelection campaign.
-He has worked in a variety of roles for several Kentucky Republicans, including the U.S House of Representatives, the U.S. Senate and the U.S. Department of Labor.

-Morris is a friend and supporter of U.S. Senator Rand Paul.
-He traveled with Paul to Israel in 2013 and raised money for his Senate and presidential campaigns, becoming one of his top fund-raisers.
-Paul wrote about Morris in his 2015 book, Taking a Stand: Moving Beyond Partisan Politics to Unite America.
-Morris is a political ally of U.S. Vice President J.D.
-Vance and was among the biggest donors in Kentucky to Donald Trump's 2024 presidential campaign.